haghbinh/Rfssa/README.md

 ## Example

-There are two basic examples which shows you how to use fssa algorithm to analyze a univariate or multivariate functional time
+There are two basic examples which shows you how to use the basic fssa algorithm to analyze a univariate or multivariate functional time
 series:

 #### [FSSA (Univariate Visualization)](https://haghbinh.github.io/FSSA_report/uvisualization.html)